thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 We could also run that from the command line.
-A simple workflow to get started might be to use the PE Console to generate and preview the desired PQL query, and then copy pasting it into the script you're writing.
+A simple workflow to get started might be to use the PE Console to generate and preview the desired PQL query, and then copying/pasting it into the script you're writing.

     $ puppet task run facter fact=os.release.major --query 'inventory[certname] { facts.os.name = "CentOS" }'
     Starting job ...